Storytime.

 Let’s get movin’.

-Student onboarding is an enhanced method of familiarizing students with the institution, the processes, and the requirements they might need to meet, and overall offer a better student experience.
-As student success and student retention of a given college or university depend greatly upon a successful student onboarding experience, many studies are being conducted on the matter while the process slowly but surely replaces the traditional orientations.
+Student onboarding is an enhanced method of familiarizing students with the institution, the processes, and the requirements they might need to meet, and overall, a successful onboarding process offers a better student experience.
+As student success and student engagement at a given college or university depend greatly upon a successful student onboarding experience, many studies are being conducted on the matter while the process slowly but surely replaces the traditional orientations.

 “So wait, orientation is not the same thing as onboarding a student?”